Peru Country Commercial Guide

 Last published date:

-There are accreditation bodies such as Inicio/Dirección General de Salud Ambiental (http://www.digesa.minsa.gob.pe/) for different industries.
-The laboratories that can aid U.S. exporters can be found in this website from INACAL, the National Institute of Quality.
-Products coming from the United States will not experience issues entering Peru if importers receive information in advance regarding the products’ composition and/or ingredients.
-The following firms are certified by CTR to provide Conformity Assessment services:
+A list of laboratories that can assist U.S. exporters can be found in this website from the National Institute of Quality (INACAL).
+Products coming from the United States will not experience issues entering Peru if importers receive information in advance regarding a product’s composition and/or ingredients.
+Firms certified to provide Conformity Assessment services:

 Publication of Technical Regulations

-Products from the United States will not encounter difficulties entering Peru if importers receive information in advance regarding the products’ composition and ingredients.
+Products from the United States should not encounter difficulties entering Peru if importers receive information in advance regarding a product’s composition and ingredients.
 The regulatory framework is similar to that of the United States.
-The U.S. Commercial Service organizes periodic seminars with the Government of Peru and ANSI, ASTM, NEMA, and other organizations to encourage conformity with global standards.

 ×